monitoring-agency/Q/README.md

     - Parameters: `username`, `password`
     - Returns: `token`

-You can use the retrieved token in the h eader `HTTP_AUTHENTICATION`.
+You can use the retrieved token in the header `HTTP_AUTHENTICATION`.
 To do so, generate a string in the form `"<username>:<token>"` use urlsafe b64encoding with UTF-8 encoding.
 The resulting value should be put as the header value.